 - Best Luxury Hotel in Rapid City: Hotel Alex Johnson

 - Best Resort in Rapid City: Watiki Indoor Waterpark Resort

 The Badlands are known for harsh conditions.
 The Badlands National Park is known for challenging trails, archeological finds, and big game hunting.
 The area is the largest stretch of undeveloped grassland in the United States.
 The Badlands are also known for their uniquely prominent cliff features, which stretch a hundred miles through Badlands National Park.

 What is the best area to stay in the Badlands?

 If you are looking for a home base to take in all the Badlands area has to offer then Rapid City is the best place to stay.
 A range of hotels to fit most budgets and a list of things to do and places to eat make this the best choice for families, RVers, or solo travelers.
 If you want to be in the thick of things in the Badlands National Park, several campgrounds will offer basic amenities without breaking the bank.

 Where is a good place to stay in the Badlands near the Delta-09 Minuteman Silo?

 The town of Wall is closest to the decommissioned Minuteman Silo – and offers a couple of great options.
 If your visit to the area is on a budget, the Super 8 by Wyndham checks all the boxes, while the coolest place in Wall is the popular Badlands Frontier Cabins.
-For clean beds with great amenities at a reasonable price, the Best Western Plains Motel is the best place to stay in Badlands.
+For clean beds with great reasonably priced amenities, the Best Western Plains Motel is the best place to stay in Badlands.